 - “5 Ways to Improve Your Productivity Today”

-These are the major headline types, but they can be combined with a few tweaks that will make them even more unique.
-These tactics involve using emotional trigger words, alliteration, a variety of formats and more.
+These are the major headline types, but try combining two together or tweaking them to make them even more unique.
+Tactics that could work for you include using emotional trigger words, alliteration, a variety of formats, and more.

-Meta description is the text that appears beneath each result on a search engine results page.
-The role of a meta description is to captivate readers, and make them want to click on the link to your site.
+A meta description is the text that appears beneath each result on a search engine results page.
+The role of a meta description is to captivate readers, complement the headline and give a sense of what is on the page in a way that makes them want to click through to your site.
 Even if you’re at the top of a list of results, readers will still pass you by if your meta description doesn’t make them feel confident in your content.

-- Use Action Words – Compel your readers to click-through into your site by building upon the promise of your headline while also using actionable words like “Learn,” “Check,” and “Read.”
+- Use action words – Compel your readers to click-through into your site by building upon the promise of your headline using actionable words like “Learn,” “Check,” and “Read.”

-- Keep it Within 155 Character – This is the highest number of characters that Google will show in the search results.
-Don’t let your description get cut-off.
+- Keep it below 155 characters – This is the highest number of characters that Google will show in the search results.
+Don’t allow your description to be cut off.

-- Be Descriptive (no fluff) – Don’t write something generic or broad; be specific.
-Describe in a quick little summary what you’re going to give the reader if they click on the link.
+- Be descriptive (no fluff) – Don’t write something generic or broad; be specific.
+Describe in a quick summary what you’re going to give the reader if they click on the link.

-While keeping these things in mind, make sure you don’t commit any meta description sins.
-I’m talking about over-stuffing it with keywords, of course.
-That being said, it should contain the keyword you’re trying to rank for once, for SEO purposes.
+While keeping these things in mind, make sure you don’t commit the key meta description error— over-stuffing it with keywords.
+It should contain the keyword you’re trying to rank for just once.

 The opening portion of your content should have two things: data and storytelling.
-Together, these are an unstoppable force.
-Remember that every story (especially one told online) needs seven elements:
+Remember that every story needs seven elements:

 - A theme relevant to your audience